‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 By Holly Yan and Robert Shackelford, CNN

-More than 66 million people under winter weather alerts Friday: The alerts stretch from Oregon to New York.
+More than 70 million people are under winter weather alerts Friday: The alerts stretch from California to New York.

 LIVE UPDATES: Powerful winter storm set to wallop eastern half of the US

-‘Life-threatening’ blizzard conditions: The vast majority of Iowa will be under a blizzard warning Friday into Saturday as 6 to 10 inches of snowfall gets whipped by wind gusts of more than 40 mph.
+‘Life-threatening’ blizzard conditions: The vast majority of Iowa is under a blizzard warning Friday into Saturday as 6 to 10 inches of snowfall gets whipped by wind gusts of more than 40 mph.

-“Travel is expected to become dangerous by Friday morning.
-Blowing snow is expected to significantly reduce visibility to near-whiteout conditions by midday Friday persisting into early Saturday,” the National Weather Service in Des Moines warned.

 Winds are expected to increase Friday morning, “with life threatening blizzard conditions expected into Friday afternoon and Friday night,” the National Weather Service office in Des Moines said.